marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 So, shall we get on with finding BB(6)?
 Well, I'm not sure we even have a _word_ that describes how much harder BB(6) is compared to BB(5).
 To quote from the Quanta article:

 > Meanwhile, part of the team has moved on to the next beaver.
 But just four days ago, [two contributors] discovered a barrier for BB(6) that seems insurmountable: a six-rule machine whose halting problem resembles a famously intractable math problem called the Collatz conjecture. [...]
-"It’s conceivable that this is the last busy beaver number that we will ever know."
+"It's conceivable that this is the last busy beaver number that we will ever know."

 For that matter, it's been proved that solving BB(27) is as hard as another famously unsolved problem called the [Goldbach conjecture](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture) (which was mentioned in passing earlier), and that finding `B(744)` would be as hard as proving the [Riemann Hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis), widely considered to be the "Holy Grail of Mathematics".